Shawnty-z/Host-a-static-website-on-aws/README.md

 ## Conclusion
 This project demonstrates how to host a static website on AWS using EC2 instances, load balancing, auto-scaling, and VPC configuration for security and scalability.
 The complete setup ensures high availability, fault tolerance, and secure communication for web traffic.

-For more details, visit the [GitHub Repository](https://github.com/Shawnty-z/Host-a-static-website-on-aws).

----